cognitedata/cognite-grafana-datasource/README.md

 ![Variable as root asset](https://raw.githubusercontent.com/cognitedata/cognite-grafana-datasource/docs/dashboard-development/images/readme/image6.png)

-Variables can be also formatted in way to fit it into the query, for instance in case when you have multivalue variable:
+Variables can be also formatted in a way to fit it into the query, for instance in the case when you have a multivalue variable:
 ```
 ts{assetIds=[${variable:csv}]}
 ```
-Variable will be serialised to comma separated value in case if few assets will be selected from the dropdown.
+Variable will be serialized to comma-separated value in case if few assets will be selected from the dropdown.
 More about variables formatting in Grafana you can find in [Grafana Docs](https://grafana.com/docs/grafana/latest/variables/advanced-variable-format-options/)

 ## Annotations / Events